pubnub/js-chat/samples/react-native-group-chat/README.md

   - **Message Persistence** to store messages in your app.
   - **Access Manager** if you want to use Access Manager in your app.

 > **NOTE:** You can use the React Native Group Chat app in an end-to-end scenario to see how to integrate Access Manager in your Chat SDK app.
 To do that, use [Channel Monitor](https://www.pubnub.com/docs/bizops-workspace/channel-monitor) from [BizOps Workspace](https://www.pubnub.com/docs/bizops-workspace/basics) to mute or ban users on a given keyset, [Access Manager API service](https://github.com/pubnub/js-chat/tree/master/samples/access-manager-api) to generate authentication tokens for users with correct permissions on channels, and the React Native Group Chat app to mock muted/banned users.
+Read the [How to Securely Moderate Chat and Users with BizOps Workspace](https://www.pubnub.com/how-to/securely-moderate-chat-and-users/) for details.

 ## Usage